-Let’s be real: When it comes to doing things the eco-friendly way, we’re all guilty of more than a few infractions.
+Let’s be real: When it comes to being eco-friendly, we’re all guilty of a few infractions.
 Maybe you keep the water running while brushing your teeth, or maybe you’re addicted to shopping at fast-fashion stores for things you don’t really want or need.
 Whatever the case, we all do it.

 The good news is that—even if you’re not quite ready to commit to fully embracing a sustainable way of living, there are plenty of easy, practical habits you can adopt that’ll make a serious impact on the planet without drastically changing your lifestyle.